About arc42

 Usage

-An error occurs in a match (Node or Rust) or latency increases.
+An error occurs during a match or latency increases.

-Minimum metrics (p95 latencies, error rate, Rust health) and logs with correlation-id (TBD implementation).
+Basic metrics (p95 latencies, error rate, bot engine health) are available; logs include a correlation ID (TBD implementation).

 Change

-Clear documentation (complete arc42) and relevant decisions recorded (e.g., ADR) per evaluation criteria.
+Complete arc42 documentation with relevant ADRs recorded per evaluation criteria.

 11. Risks and Technical Debts